hard-nett/docs/developing/get_started/README.md

       Contributing
     </div>
     <div class="text">
-      A set of guidelines for contributing to the Osmosis chain dev repo.
+      A set of guidelines for contributing to the Terp-Core dev repo.
     </div>
   </a>